raae/queen.raae.codes/content/emails-queen/2022/03/03-image-cdn/index.md

 ---
-title: I was super excited, but it seems the "Gatsby Image CDN Beta" does not support gatsby-source-filesystem
+title: I was super excited, but it seems the "Gatsby Image CDN Beta" does not support gatsby-source-filesystem (yet...)
 emojii: 🖼 ☁️
 ---